awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_USER.md

  *name*
 The name of the user account to create\.
 The user name can't be `PUBLIC`\.
 For more information about valid names, see [Names and Identifiers](r_names.md)\.

+WITH
+Optional keyword\.
+WITH is ignored by Amazon Redshift

 PASSWORD \{ '*password*' | '*md5hash*' | DISABLE \}
 Sets the user's password\.